SudoPH/PhoenixFish/README.md

 - Custom Model Data
 - Luck multipliers

-### Custom Bait
+### 🪱 Custom Bait

 Create custom bait items that can target specific fish rarities.
 This allows players to make strategic decisions about which fish they want to catch.

-### Rarity System
+### ⭐ Rarity System

 PhoenixFish includes **5 configurable rarity tiers**, ranging from **Common** to **Legendary**.
 Each rarity can have its own colors, lore, sounds, and visual effects.
 Legendary catches can trigger custom **Title** and **Subtitle** effects.

-### XP & Level Progression
+### 📈 XP & Level Progression

 Players gain XP by catching fish and can level up their fishing skill.
 The progression system supports:

 - Fishing XP
 - Fishing levels
 - Passive luck bonuses
-- Configurable 2x multi-catch chances
+- Configurable 2x multi-catch chance
-- Configurable 3x multi-catch chances
+- Configurable 3x multi-catch chance

-### Performance
+### ⚙️ Performance

 PhoenixFish is designed with server performance in mind.
 It uses:

 - Asynchronous database operations
 - HikariCP connection pooling
 - Thread-safe caching
 - Folia-compatible task handling

+---

 ## Installation